egovernments/egov-smartcity-suite/README.md

 * Open project
 * In project settings set JDK to 1.8
 * Add a run configuration for JBoss and point the JBOSS home to the wildfly unzipped folder
-* Open the Jboss run configuration and edit VM arguments and add string '-Dspring.profiles.active=production' at the end of existing VM arguments.
 * Run

 ##### 3. Database Migration Procedure